deceptikhan81/Hangman-Project-Board/README.md

 using remainingLetters--;.
 Every time guess matches a letter in word, remainingLetters decreases by 1.
 Once the player has guessed all the letters correctly, remainingLetters will be 0.

+Ending the Game
+The main game loop condition is remainingLetters > 0, so as long as there are still letters to guess, the loop will keep looping.
+Once remainingLetters reaches 0, we leave the loop.
+We end with the following code: alert(answerArray.join(" "));
+alert("Good job!
+The answer was " + word);
+The first line uses alert to show the answer array one last time.
+The second line uses alert again to congratulate the winning player.